-The Commission will enter into a Continuing Disclosure Agreement for the benefit of the registered owners from time to time of the 2011 Bonds (the "Disclosure Undertaking").
+The Commission will enter into a Continuing Disclosure Undertaking for the benefit of the Registered Owners from time to time of the 2011 Bonds (the "Disclosure Undertaking") pursuant to United States Securities and Exchange Commission ("SEC") Rule 15c2-12.

-Pursuant to the Disclosure Undertaking, the Commission will provide to the Municipal Securities Rulemaking Board (the "MSRB") Electronic Municipal Market Access System ("EMMA") within 180 days of the end of each fiscal year of the Commission commencing with the fiscal year ended May 31, 2012, annual financial information, consisting of financial and operating data of the type set forth in this Official Statement in Tables I, II and III of APPENDIX A - "THE PENNSYLVANIA TURNPIKE" and in APPENDIX B - "AUDITED FINANCIAL STATEMENTS: 2011 AND 2010," as well as a summary of any material legislative or regulatory developments affecting Act 44.
-In the event that audited financial statements are not available within 180 days of the close of the applicable fiscal year, the Annual

-Financial Information will contain unaudited financial statements and the audited financial statements will be provided for filing when available.
+Pursuant to the Disclosure Undertaking, the Commission will provide to the appropriate national repository (currently, EMMA, as hereinafter defined) within 180 days of the end of each fiscal year of the Commission commencing with the fiscal year ending May 31, 2012, annual financial information, consisting of financial and operating data of the type set forth in this Official Statement in Tables I, II and III of APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION" and in APPENDIX B - "AUDITED FINANCIAL STATEMENTS: 2011 AND 2010" as well as a summary of any material legislative or regulatory developments affecting Act 44.
+In the event that audited financial statements are not available within 180 days of the close of the applicable fiscal year, the Annual Financial Information will contain unaudited financial statements and the audited financial statements will be provided for filing when available.

-The Disclosure Undertaking will also provide that the Commission will file, in a timely manner, not in excess of 10 business days after the occurrence, to the MSRB, through EMMA, notice of the occurrence of any of the following events with respect to the 2011 Bonds:

-- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults, if material; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties; - (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions, the issuance by the Internal Revenue Service of a proposed or final determination of taxability, Notices of Proposed Issue (IRS For 5701-TEB) or other material notices or determinations with respect to the tax status of the 2011 Bonds, or other material events affecting the tax-exempt status of the 2011 Bonds; - (7) Modifications to rights of security holders, if material; - (8) Bond calls, if material, and tender offers; - (9) Defeasances; - (10) Release, substitution, or sale of property securing repayment of the securities, if material; - (11) Rating changes; - (12) Bankruptcy, insolvency, receivership or similar event of the Commission; - (13) The consummation of a merger, consolidation, or acquisition involving the Commission or the sale of all or substantially all of the assets of the Commission, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (14) Appointment of a successor or additional trustee or the change of name of a trustee, if material.
+The Disclosure Undertaking will also provide that the Commission will file in a timely manner, not to exceed ten business days after occurrence, with the Municipal Securities Rulemaking Board (the "MSRB") as set forth below, notice of the occurrence of any of the following events with respect to the 2011 Bonds: (i) principal and interest payment delinquencies; (ii) non-payment related defaults, if material; (iii) unscheduled draws on debt service reserves reflecting financial difficulties; (iv) unscheduled draws on credit enhancements reflecting financial difficulties; (v) substitution of credit or liquidity providers, or their failure to perform; (vi) adverse tax opinions, the issuance by the Internal Revenue Service (the "IRS") of proposed or final determinations of taxability, notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2011 Bonds or other events affecting the tax status of the 2011 Bonds; (vii) modifications to rights of holders of the 2011 Bonds, if material; (viii) 2011 Bond calls, if material; (ix) defeasances; (x) release, substitution, or sale of property securing repayment of the 2011 Bonds, if material; (xi) rating changes; (xii) tender offers; (xiii) bankruptcy, insolvency, receivership or similar proceeding of the Commission; (xiv) consummation of a merger, consolidation or acquisition involving the Commission or the sale of all or substantially all of the assets of the Commission, other than in the ordinary course of business, the entry of a definitive agreement to undertake such an action or the termination of a definitive agreement relating to such actions, other than pursuant to its terms, if material; and (xv) appointment of a successor or additional trustee or the change of name of a trustee, if material.